rackerlabs/support-how-to/content/rackspace-email/secure-a-compromised-rackspace-email-mailbox.md

     - It is better to raise the alarm and protect everyone's information than to risk the compromise growing beyond your mailbox.

-4.If the return-path and originating IP of the message that led to the compromise was the source, blacklist them.
+4. If the return-path and originating IP of the message that led to the compromise was the source, blacklist them.
 Usually, the message contained a suspicious link or asked you for account information.

    - The [View and read Rackspace Email headers](/how-to/view-and-read-rackspace-email-headers) article shows how to identify the return-path and originating IP of the malicious email.

 5. Educate your users about the risk factors and symptoms of a compromised mailbox.
 Email attacks are a constant threat that users and admins should be prepared for at all times.